butfirstchai.com

 Top tip

 The best way to slice these date paste bars is to use a sharp knife and cut top to bottom by pressing down with the other hand.
-Don't try sawing motion.
+Don't try the sawing motion.

 no bake energy bars with cashews